KEN POORMAN lock haven pa

 Horizontal Divider 1

 Does this building look distorted to you?
 It always seemed that way to me too - inside and out!
-I really liked LHHS, between Friday and Monday!
-What I liked most was cutting it to go to Luigi's, Greco's, the poolroom, the Dipsy Doodle & The Sputnik Shop!
+I really liked LHHS best . . . on Saturday and Sunday!!!
+What I liked most about it on Monday through Friday was cutting it to go to Luigi's, Greco's, Blackie's and Draucker's poolrooms, the Dipsy Doodle & The Sputnik Shop!
 Remember Big Red & Abby?
 Didn't they make Algebra fun?

 Lock_Haven/LH_Junior_High_jpg_w300h135.jpg

 OK, maybe this would be a good opportunity to mention that I hated Lock Haven High School, all four years, and I still do.
 It was a hugh waste of my time.
-The low point in my life, the pits, It was pernicious, the worst case scenario!
-Please don't be offended, this is just MY humble opinion.
+The lowest period in my life, the pits, It was pernicious, the worst case scenario!
+Please don't be offended, this is just MY humble opinion!

 Well, since I ventured this far . . .
 I may as well comment on some of my teachers at LHHS.
 My wife taught me "if you can't say something nice about someone, don't say anything at all."
 So I'm afraid I don't have much to say.
 I'll only mention a few of the teachers I liked . . .

 1) Mr. Painter, who thought I had the ability to become an accountant.
-Most other teachers thought I had no ability.
-And, I became an auditor for a few years and audited financial systems and operations - thanks Mr. Painter.
+Most other teachers thought I had no ability to become anything.
+And, I became an auditor for a few years and audited financial systems and operations for three different employers - thanks Mr. Painter.
 God bless you.

 2) Miss George, my homeroom teacher, who always liked the ice cream I brought her after lunch (when I left the Cafeteria, jumped into my car (the old 1951 Chevrolet that had belonged to T. Scott McLean, which I bought used for $90.00 when I was 16), went down to the Dipsy Doodle, and raced back before it melted.
 I especially liked taking it into her classroom to give it to her.
 She taught Home Ec - Hello!
 She kept telling me I would get in trouble, but I only ever got caught cutting once (by Don Malinak).
 Ha.
 I moved around a lot.